allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 cache has a limited capacity, which is chosen in such a way that it forces the deletion of items that have been placed in it for the longest time.

-In our cache, the offer number will be the key, while its description in the form of a string of characters will be the value.
-This will allow us to easily simulate almost any size of data in the cache (all we have to do is to make the offer description longer), and additionally, it will make the overhead related to the aforementioned serialisation relatively small – serialisation of a text string is obviously faster than a complex DTO object.
+In our cache, the offer number is the key, while its description in the form of a string of characters is the value.
+This allows us to easily simulate almost any size of data in the cache (all we have to do is to make the offer description longer), and additionally, it makes the overhead related to the aforementioned serialisation relatively small – serialisation of a text string is obviously faster than a complex DTO object.

 In my project, I used the [Cafffeine cache](https://github.com/ben-manes/caffeine) to store the data in the on-heap area and OHC library to store it in the off-heap area.

-The test scenario consists of querying for descriptions of different offers.
-During the test, I will collect data on memory and GC parameters using jConsole.
-I prepared the test scenario using [jMeter](https://jmeter.apache.org/), which will additionally allow me to measure response times.
+The test scenario consisted of querying for descriptions of different offers.
+During the test, I collected data on memory and GC parameters using jConsole.
+I prepared the test scenario using [jMeter](https://jmeter.apache.org/), which additionally allowed me to measure response times.

-The configuration of the first test is as follows:
+The configuration of the first test was as follows:
 - maximum number of cached elements: 5000
 - cached element size: 100.000 bytes
 - 10 threads querying for random offers in a loop of 1000 iterations each

-Let's take a look at the results.
+Let’s take a look at the results.

 *The GC profile of on-heap variant:*
 ![on-heap GC chart](/img/articles/2022-06-01-gc-hands-off-my-data/on-heap-gc.png)
-Memory usage increases throughout the test, there were 40 GC collection cycles that lasted 0.212s.
+Memory usage increased throughout the test, there were 40 GC collection cycles that lasted 0.212s.

 *The GC profile of off-heap variant:*
 ![on-heap GC chart](/img/articles/2022-06-01-gc-hands-off-my-data/off-heap-gc.png)